rodolfoalmeid/harvester-cloud/docs/HARVESTER_DEPLOYMENT_PROCESS.md

 }
 ```

-3. Creation of nested VMs, based on the number of data disks
+3. Creation of nested VMs

 ```console
 for i in $(seq 1 ${count}); do